snootysteppes/pressurewashr/README.md

 </p>

 # pressurewashr
 A program that washes your drive of all contents, to a unrestorable state.
-Helpful for selling hard drives.
+Helpful for selling hard drives or just returning to original state.